cdl-geneseo/geneseo-dictionary/S/Shit-faced.md

 # Shit-faced

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Shit-faced

 Created by  Unknown User (arh11), last modified on Sep 28, 2008

 (adj) state of complete intoxication and utter belligerence. &quot;He was falling all over the place.
 I am fairly certain he was Shit-faced.&quot; Non-specific to Geneseo.
 A similar definition was found on Urban Dictionary [http://www.urbandictionary.com/define.php?term=shit+faced] Source: Dictionary of Geneseo English 2006.
 Dilluvio